Preparing for IVF: 10 Things I Bought For My Egg Retrieval

-In her fertility journey, Natalist CEO Halle Tecco has become an unwilling expert in IVF.
-She’s had four egg retrievals (plus two canceled rounds) and nine embryo transfers (and counting).
+In her fertility journey, Natalist Founder Halle Tecco has become an unwilling expert in IVF.
 She's the proud mom of one IVF miracle and uses this vast experience to help others on their journey to motherhood.

 If you’re starting the IVF journey, you may be feeling scared, anxious, hopeful, excited.
 And that’s normal!
 This is a huge undertaking—physically, emotionally, and financially.
 If you’re like me, you are preparing meticulously.
 There are calendars, journals, maybe even Google spreadsheets (guilty).

 In my fertility journey, I’ve become an unwilling expert in IVF.
-I’ve had four egg retrievals (plus two canceled rounds) and nine embryo transfers (and counting).
 I am the proud mom of one IVF miracle and use this experience to help others on their journey to motherhood.

 Two of the questions I often hear are how I prepared and what I purchased for IVF.
 So, I put together this list of my must-haves.